 Despite corporate resistance, we have become more effective at protecting wilderness areas around the world.
 Unfortunately, we are less effective at protecting our atmosphere and agricultural areas.
 Most pundits tell us that there is still time so solve our environmental challenges.
 As for me, I am cautiously pessimistic.
 Although there have been significant pollution and environmental protection policies put into place over the past forty years, recent international efforts are not likely to reduce fossil fuel emissions necessary for halting global warming over the next century.
 Instability in the Middle East, mass migrations to Europe, terrorism, and now Brexit will hinder a focused international effort to curb global emissions.

 Globalization poses a no-win dilemma for humanity.
 On the one hand, it binds nations economically (up to a point, e.g., the EU to date) and produces goods that are widely available to those who can afford them.
 On the other, it creates growing inequality and threatens national and cultural identities.
 Consequently, the “99%” (really, the 80%) are rebelling.
 Socialism can mitigate the economic, but not the cultural challenges.
 Given that socialism has been on the wane since the Thatcher/Reagan era, there have been fewer brakes to quell political unrest.
 Nationalism or isolationism is not the answer, as either would cripple post-industrial economies, thus fostering greater conflict.

 Ideally, we should have found a way to balance industrial progress with national identity and environmentalism.
 But idealism only resides in philosophy and social theory.
-Nearly all of us wanted ever more goods and services, while thinking of the world’s resources as unlimited, that a global “melting pot” would unite us, and lacking an understanding about how we would warm the atmosphere.
+Nearly all of us wanted ever more goods and services, while thinking of the world’s resources as unlimited, and that a global “melting pot” would unite us.
+We also lacked an understanding about how we would warm the atmosphere until the 1960s.